 Digital Agriculture Degree Programs

 We will support the operation and expansion of new multidisciplinary education programs around digital agriculture and AI for agriculture.
 Illinois has already pioneered two unique undergraduate degrees: Computer Science + Crop Science and Computer Science + Animal Science.
-AIFARMS will accelerate and enhance an online MS in Digital Agriculture being created by the Center for Digital Agriculture, the College of ACES, and the Grainger College of Engineering support the creation of a MS+PhD program in Computer Science + Agricultural and Biological Engineering, and leverage a new two-semester “OnRamp” program of introductory CS courses to prepare agriculture students for these computing-intensive degree programs.
+The Center for Digital Agriculture hopes to offer master’s level credentials in the future, such as specialized certificates and a master’s degree which AIFARMS will accelerate and enhance, and leverage a new two-semester “OnRamp” program of introductory CS courses to prepare agriculture students for these computing-intensive degree programs.

 Computer Science OnRamp Certificate Program